-The stock option grants have an exercise price equal to the closing price of our stock price on the grant date, and vest as to 25% of the options shares on the first anniversary of the grant date, with the remaining option shares vesting in equal quarterly installments over the subsequent three years, provided that the recipient remains in continuous service with us as of each vesting date.
-The RSU award vests in four equal annual installments beginning on the first anniversary of the vesting date, provided that the recipient remains in continuous service with us as of each vesting date.
-The compensation committee believes that the grants of these equity awards are an important tool to promote retention of our executives, while also incentivizing our named executive officers to create value for our stockholders.
+The stock option grants have an exercise price equal to the closing price of our stock price on the grant date, and vest as to 25% of the options shares on the first anniversary of the grant date (or in the case of Dr. Manning's initial option grant, the first anniversary of his hire date), with the remaining option shares vesting in equal quarterly installments over the subsequent three years, provided that the named executive officer remains in continuous service with us as of each vesting date.
+The RSU award vests in four equal annual installments beginning on the first anniversary of the vesting date, provided that the named executive officer remains in continuous service with us as of each vesting date.
+The compensation committee believes that the grants of these equity awards are an important tool to promote retention of our named executive officers, while also incentivizing our named executive officers to create long-term value for our stockholders.